Arizona Recreational Marijuana Laws for 2023

 If your record has been sealed and expunged, employers will no longer be able to see your past marijuana conviction.
 This is a significant milestone since thousands of people have been arrested each year in Arizona for marijuana possession offenses.

 Having a marijuana conviction on your record can make finding a job or housing challenging, so the ability to petition the court for expungement could provide you with a fresh start.
-If your marijuana expungement petition was denied for improper reasons, you can also appeal the court’s decision.
+If your marijuana expungement petition was denied for improper reasons, you could also appeal the court’s decision.

 Other Impacts on the Criminal Justice System in Arizona